 The base of a successful repurposing strategy is dependent on creating pieces of exceptional flagship content.
-Flagship content pieces are in-depth, engaging, long-form pieces that provide so much value that readers will want to bookmark it for themselves and share its learnings with their entire network.
+Flagship content pieces are in-depth, engaging, long-form pieces that provide so much value that readers will want to bookmark them for themselves and share their learnings with their entire network.

-Taking a video-first approach can often be the best strategy in terms of ease, efficiency, and results.
-This is because producing a video will give you all different types of video assets to use across owned video-focused platforms like YouTube, Instagram, and TikTok.
-But beyond the video, these assets can also be used for a myriad of other content types.
-For instance, videos can easily transform into audio-only for podcast-type content that can be posted across all platforms from LinkedIn to Twitter and Facebook.
+A video-first approach is often the best strategy for ease, efficiency, and results.
+This is because producing a video will give you all different types of video assets across owned video-focused platforms like YouTube, Instagram, and TikTok.
+But beyond the video, these assets can also be used for many other content types.
+For instance, videos can quickly transform into audio-only for podcast-type content that can be posted across all platforms, from LinkedIn to Twitter and Facebook.
 And the script that is developed for the long-form video can also be shortened into micro pieces of content that already have approval for use across social, blogs, and newsletters.
 Using video content to guide your social media strategy is a great way to maximize the time and use of each new piece.

 Step 2: Repurpose the piece of flagship content on as many channels as possible.

-Once a piece of flagship content is created, it’s time to build out a strategy to share it across social media and additional channels in different formats.
+Once a piece of flagship content is created, it’s time to build a strategy to share it across social media and additional channels in different formats.
 This is where the ‘repurposing’ comes into play.
-Generally, the period of time a piece should be repurposed should extend anywhere from one to two months, and occasionally even longer to maximize the life of the piece.
+Generally, the period a piece should be repurposed should extend anywhere from one to two months and occasionally even longer to maximize the piece’s life.

-The best way to build a successful repurposing strategy is to write down all of the potential channels that would benefit from the content as is, or in a modified format.
-These channels should include owned, earned, and paid outlets.
-This could look like posts on Twitter, LinkedIn, Facebook, Instagram, or paid advertisements on Twitter, LinkedIn, Facebook, and Instagram, creating a YouTube video, writing bylines, hosting a webinar or podcast episode, pitching the original content for outlets to repost, send to your email list, and more.
+The best way to build a successful repurposing strategy is to write down all potential channels that would benefit from the content as is or in a modified format.
+These startup content marketing channels should include owned, earned, and paid outlets.
+This could look like posts on Twitter, LinkedIn, Facebook, or Instagram, or paid advertisements on Twitter, LinkedIn, Facebook, and Instagram, creating a YouTube video, writing bylines, hosting a webinar or podcast episode, pitching the original content for outlets to repost, send to your email list, and more.
 The methods you choose should align with your brand’s overall goals and objectives for the quarter.

-Take for example BMV’s recent work with Preddio Technologies, an application-specific IoT solution provider.
+Take, for example, BMV’s recent work with Preddio Technologies, an application-specific IoT solution provider.
 Preddio recently published a white paper on IoT — think of this as their piece of flagship content.
-Once the white paper was published, it was used across a number of different channels to capture new leads.
-Graphics and quotes from the paper were utilized on social media over the course of a month, the link to download the white paper was sent to their email list as a newsletter blast, a subsection of the white paper was utilized to create a byline for Enterprise IoT Insights, and full white paper was republished on industry media sites like IoT Business News and RFiD Journal.
+Once the white paper was published, it was used across many channels to capture new leads.
+Graphics and quotes from the paper were utilized on social media for over a month, the link to download the white paper was sent to their email list as a newsletter blast, and a subsection of the white paper was utilized to create a byline for Enterprise IoT Insights, and entire white paper was republished on industry media sites like IoT Business News and RFiD Journal.
 Repurposing the white paper produced enough owned content for over a month, giving the marketing team time to create and plan for content down the road.
-Additionally using it as inspiration for a byline grew the company’s audience base and maximized the white paper’s viewership.
+Using it as inspiration for a byline also grew the company’s audience base and maximized the white paper’s viewership.

 8 ways to repurpose one blog post to boost your B2B content engine.